idiap/w2v2-air-traffic/README.md

 ### Replicate Figure 1

-- If you use `--max-train-samples xxxxx`, where `xxxx` is the number of samples to use, you can easily replicate the plot from Figure 1 of our [paper](https://arxiv.org/abs/2203.16822).
+- If you use `--max-train-samples xxxxx`, where `xxxxx` is the number of samples to use, you can easily replicate the Figure 1 plot in our [paper](https://arxiv.org/abs/2203.16822).

 ---
 ## Train baselines